SorinaHamidifar/IronNebula/README.md

 # ================================
 # Project: FusionForge
 # Description:
-# A fusion of creativity and toughness—perfect
+# A fusion of creativity and toughness—perfect for
 # powerful prototypes, and evolving frameworks.
 # ================================